 In Hristovaia village, swimming in the lake is a popular pastime for youth.

-For Transnistria Conglomerate, photographer Anton Polyakov traces the newly emerging generation of Transnistria, a state which, despite its official status as a region in Moldova, maintains a staunchly pro-Russian position.
+For Transnistria Conglomerate, the photographer Anton Polyakov traces the newly emerging generation of Transnistria, a state which, despite its official status as a region in Moldova, maintains a pro-Russian position.

 In the twenty-three years following the war, Transnistria’s children have grown up singing a national anthem and saluting a flag that is unrecognized by all states except Nagorno-Karabakh, Abkhazia, and South Ossetia.
 Their passports and currency are not accepted internationally.
 Polyakov is one of many who have come of age during Transnistria’s conflicted years, and his generation faces an uncertain future.

 While stereotypical visions of Transnistria include pro-Russian icons, flags, and looming statues of communist figures, Polyakov hopes to paint a more nuanced portrait of the place he calls home.
 The state, he explains, is home to a wide array of cultures, ethnicities, and political views.
 Unlike their predecessors, members of this younger generation identify as apolitical.
 After completing school, most young people move on to other countries, leaving Transnistria behind.

 For the project, Polyakov constructs a wide survey of daily life in Transnistria’s villages and cities.
 Although he himself spends most of his time in the city of Tiraspol, where he grew up, the photographer is intimately acquainted with the countryside, as his father was raised downstream of the Dniester.
 His parents, he explains, moved to the city to work for the Electromash plant, where they reported to Igor Smirnov, who afterward became the leader of the Transnistrian independence movement.
 Here, Polyakov straddles two worlds, recognizing in each the history of his family and the country at large.